DualGuard: Dual-stream Large Language Model Watermarking Defense against Paraphrase and Spoofing Attack: Methodology

 \subsection{Dual-stream Watermark Generation}

 Watermark generation is a critical component of watermarking algorithms.
-Existing approaches employ various sophisticated techniques, such as entropy \cite{lu-etal-2024-entropy, lee-etal-2024-wrote} and semantic invariant watermarks \cite{DBLP:conf/iclr/LiuPHM024, he-etal-2024-watermarks, 10.5555/3692070.3693308}, to enhance robustness against paraphrase attacks and ensure watermark detectability even after textual alterations.
+Existing approaches employ techniques such as entropy \cite{lu-etal-2024-entropy, lee-etal-2024-wrote} and semantic invariant watermarks \cite{DBLP:conf/iclr/LiuPHM024, he-etal-2024-watermarks, 10.5555/3692070.3693308} to improve robustness against paraphrase attacks and ensure watermark detectability even after textual alterations.
 However, these designs introduce a critical vulnerability.
 When adversaries launch piggyback spoofing attacks by injecting malicious or harmful content into already watermarked text, the watermark signal often remains intact.
 Consequently, the maliciously altered text is still labeled as watermarked and is misattributed to the model.
 Such misattribution severely undermines both the reliability of the watermark scheme and the reputation of the watermark deployer.

-To address this challenge, we propose DualGuard, an adaptive dual-stream watermarking algorithm designed to defend against both paraphrase and spoofing attacks.
+To address this challenge, we propose an adaptive dual-stream watermarking algorithm, called DualGuard.
 The core idea is to adaptively inject standard and adversarial watermarks according to the semantics of the content generated by the LLM.
 These two watermark signals remain consistent for benign text but diverge for malicious text, a property that enables reliable detection of spoofing attacks.
 Furthermore, by iteratively applying the standard watermark to benign text and the adversarial watermark to malicious text, DualGuard effectively captures the transition from benign to malicious content under spoofing attacks (i.e., when the standard watermark head is converted by the adversarial watermark head), thereby enabling accurate tracing of spoofing attacks.

 Specifically, we train the watermark mapping model $\mathcal{G}$ to generate the dual-stream watermark signal.
 The model consists of the shared multi-layer feed-forward neural network with residual connections, along with the standard watermark head $\Theta_s$ and the adversarial watermark head $\Theta_a$: